-Release Feature Feature Information Cisco IOS XE Fuji 16.9.2 Control Plane Policing (CoPP) or CPP The CoPP feature improves security on your device by protecting the CPU from unnecessary traffic, or DoS traffic, and by prioritizing control plane and management traffic.
-The feature provides CLI configuration options to enable and disable CPU queues, to change the policer rate, and set policer rates to default.
-Cisco IOS XE Fuji 16.9.4 Deprecation of system-defined class map This system-defined class map was deprecated: system-cpp-police-control-low-priority Cisco IOS XE Gibraltar 16.10.1 Control Plane Policing (CoPP) or CPP The feature was introduced on the C9200 models of the series.
-Cisco IOS XE Cupertino 17.9.1 Control Plane Policing (CoPP) or CPP This feature was implemented on C9200CX-12P-2X2G, C9200CX-8P-2X2G, and C9200CX-12T-2X2G models of the Cisco Catalyst 9200CX Series Switches, which were introduced in this release.
+Release Feature Feature Information Cisco IOS XE Everest 16.5.1a Control Plane Policing (CoPP) or CPP The CoPP feature improves security on your device by protecting the CPU from unnecessary traffic, or DoS traffic, and by prioritizing control plane and management traffic.
+The feature provides CLI configuration options to enable and disable CPU queues, to change the policer rate, set policer rates to default, and to create user-defined class-maps (with filters) and add them to policy map system-cpp-policy.